 Box to a metavariable context and then use the underlying theory of unification used for the underlying development calculus of the theorem prover (in this case Lean).

-This is the correct approach because unifiers and matchers for theorem provers are usually very well developed in terms of both features and optimisation, so it wouldn't make sense to make a unifier from scratch when the host proof assistant has a perfectly good one already.
-This approach also has the benefit of dramatically reducing the size of this chapter.
+This is a reasonable approach because unifiers and matchers for theorem provers are usually very well developed in terms of both features and optimisation, so I capitalise on a unifier already present in the host proof assistant has a perfectly good one already.

-In textbook proofs of mathematics, often an application of a lemma will also act under
+In textbook proofs of mathematics, often an application of a lemma acts under

 For example, let's look at the application of

 𝑁, ε, h₃, and then eliminating an existential quantifier

 δ and then applying more arguments

 y, all happen in one step and without much exposition in terms of what

 δ depends on.
 A similar phenomenon occurs in backwards reasoning.
 If the goal is